1. High growth has been forecast

 The growth of an educated middle class will mean a greater emphasis on not just quality, but also nutritional value.
 Most importantly women who choose to feed their babies with formula ― even if it is just partially ― will increasingly demand products that come as close as possible to providing the benefits of mother’s milk.

 At Advanced Lipids, we offer manufacturers a way to meet that need.
 SN-2 palmitate, or OPO, is a premium quality fat ingredient that mimics the fatty acid structure of human milk.

-INFAT®, our SN-2 palmitate product, is clinically proven in multiple double-blind, randomised control studies.
+INFAT®, our SN-2 palmitate product, is clinically tested in multiple double-blind, randomised control studies.
 Results from the clinical study show that infants fed with formula containing SN-2 palmitate have softer stools, better fat and calcium absorption, better bone matrix parameters, healthier gut bacteria, less crying and longer sleep duration than those fed on standard formula.
 In other words, manufacturers who choose to add INFAT® to their formula can offer products that deliver many of the benefits of human milk.

 In Latin America, as in other global markets, the most successful formula manufacturers will be those who best adapt to growing demand for quality, and come as close as possible to offering the benefits of breast milk.

 1. Novta, N et al. ‘Women at Work: Remarkable Achievement in Latin America and the Caribbean’ International Monetary Fund, September 15, 2016

 2. Oxford Business Group ‘An expanding middle class in Colombia drives demand and consumption’, https://oxfordbusinessgroup.com/analysis/rise-expanding-middle-class-driving-demand-and-consumption Accessed, March 26 2018